-ONLINE Indicates that one or more of the network interfaces listed in the Device failed.
+ONLINE Indicates that one or more of the network interfaces listed in the Device attribute of the resource is in working condition.
 UNKNOWN Indicates that the MultiNICB resource is not configured correctly.

-FAULTED Indicates that all of the network interfaces listed in the Device attribute
+FAULTED Indicates that all of the network interfaces listed in the Device attribute failed.